CtheSky/Udacity-Finding-LaneLines/README.md

 # Finding Lane Lines on the Road
-This project is one of the projects os Udacity Self Drivering Car Nanodegree Program.
+This project is one of the projects of Udacity Self Drivering Car Nanodegree Program.
 The goals / steps of this project are the following:
   - Make a pipeline that finds lane lines on the road
   - Reflect on your work in a written report